 WEA Records, released September 1981

-Putting together my top 15 album list recently (and a dead laptop necessitating a break from this blog for a while) had an interesting knock-on effect: I actually spent some time listening to my choices.
+Putting together my top 15 album list recently had an interesting knock-on effect: I actually spent some time listening to my choices.

 Glorious Fool was possibly the one that surprised and pleased me the most (I listened to it on the original WEA cassette which sounds miles better than the CD master for some reason).